 Look for a park in the listing below to find photos, descriptions of the activities and features available, and summaries of improvements that have been made.
 Currently, this listing only provides information about selected parks that have been built or renovated within the past decade.

 Download the Cambridge Parks and Playgrounds Guide to explore open spaces in your neighborhood and throughout the city!

 Selected Parks and Playgrounds

-Alden Playground is located in Agassiz neighborhood at the intersection of Oxford Street and Sacramento Street, across from the Baldwin School.
+Alden Playground is located in Baldwin neighborhood at the intersection of Oxford Street and Sacramento Street, across from the Baldwin School.

 Cambridge Common is a 16 acre park, located outside of Harvard Square and surrounded by Massachusetts Avenue, Garden Street and Waterhouse Street.
 The Common has a long and colorful history, and is an important local resource as well as a tourist attraction.